open-resources/stats_bank/content/public/005.Foundations for inference/Topic Outcome/5_foundations_for_inference_q5_27/5_foundations_for_inference_q5_27.md

         ans2:
           value: The confidence level of the new interval must be lower than that of the previous interval.
-          feedback: Correct!
+          feedback: Try again please!
+Recall that the width of the confidence interval increases as the confidence level increases.
         ans3:
           value: The confidence level of the new interval must be higher than that of the previous interval.
-          feedback: Try again please!
-Recall that the width of the confidence interval increases as the confidence level increases.
+          feedback: Correct!
         ans4:
           value: The confidence level cannot be determined from the information given.
           feedback: Try again please!
 Recall that the width of the confidence interval increases as the confidence level increases.
       part3:
-        num1: 897
+        num1: 2600
         num2: 95
         ans1:
-          value: The new margin of error will be larger, as a smaller sample size always leads to a larger margin of error.
+          value: The new margin of error will be larger, as a larger sample size always leads to a larger margin of error.
-          feedback: Correct!
+          feedback: Try again please!
+Recall that as the sample size increases, the standard error decreases, which will decrease the margin of error.
         ans2:
           value: The new margin of error will be the same, regardless of changes in the sample size.
           feedback: Try again please!
 Recall that as the sample size increases, the standard error decreases, which will decrease the margin of error.
         ans3:
-          value: The new margin of error will be smaller, as a smaller sample size leads to a smaller margin of error.
+          value: The new margin of error will be smaller, as a larger sample size leads to a smaller margin of error.
-          feedback: Try again please!
-Recall that as the sample size increases, the standard error decreases, which will decrease the margin of error.
+          feedback: Correct!
         ans4:
           value: The new margin of error cannot be determined without knowing the actual values of the confidence intervals.
           feedback: Try again please!
 Recall that as the sample size increases, the standard error decreases, which will decrease the margin of error.
       description:
-        num1: 1151
+        num1: 1244
         num2: 95
-        num3: 1.51
+        num3: 1.49
-        num4: 1.81
+        num4: 1.91
       part1:
         ans1:
           value: The mean number of hours spent relaxing is exactly 1.65 hours.